peacecorps/mapping-toolkit/README.md

 ##Principles

-Peace Corps Volunteers, staff and counterparts who use OpenStreetMap and other geospatial data in their work are encouraged to do so with the following principles in mind:
+Peace Corps Volunteers, staff and counterparts who use OpenStreetMap and other geospatial data in their work are encouraged to do so with the following principles in mind (with many thanks to the fantastic Peace Corps [T4D Playbook] ( :

+####1.
+Listen to the community
+Volunteers put in the time, the energy, and the importance of becoming a part of their communities and understanding them to the best of their abilities.
+Think of your communities first, and on the impact that your efforts will have on the lives of those around them.
+Focus on enabling environments and empowerment for those closest to the problem.

+####2.
+Design for scale and sustainability
+Volunteers look to have global impact through community-level actions -- and not simply in the near-term.
+The changes in communication and technologies allow Volunteers to share experiences, resources, and models for replicating, scaling, and transforming their efforts across our global reach.

+####3.
+Focus on needs and challenges, not on technologies
+Focus on solving local problems that are debated, defined and refined by local people in an ongoing process.
+Foster real results – real solutions to real problems that have real impact: they build trust, empower people and promote sustainability.

+####4.
+Co-create and build with buy-in
+Legitimize at all levels (political, managerial and social), building ownership and momentum throughout the process to be ‘locally owned’ in reality (not just on paper).
+Volunteers are by nature and training inclusive.
+They bring anyone and everyone to the table—the ones with strong voices as well as those who have not traditionally had a voice at the table.
+Peace Corps knows that we can go further, together.

+#####5.
+Tinker, make, do
+Volunteers are tinkerers, makers, and hackers.
+Volunteers do more with less.
+They help their communities to start where they are, use what they have, and do what they can—starting the day they arrive.

 ####1.
 Open data